dpbmm/PythonInstruction/conference_notes/pycon_2015_links.md

 I attended the two tutorials on Scikit-Learn, the one on Pyspark, and the one on the mobile framework Kivy.
 I had a great deal of trouble with packages and environments.

  * The Scikit-Learn tutorials recommended the use of Anaconda; I experienced a persistent error, until I eventually installed all the dependencies manually or through `pip`.
+That ate up quite a bit of the first tutorial, and I wish the installation instructions had included steps for ensuring that everything was working correctly.

-I prepared Vagrantfiles for use with Pyspark and Kivy.
+I prepared my own Vagrantfiles for use with Pyspark and Kivy, and shared them with the instructors.

- * The Pyspark Vagrantfile was very useful, and a real education to construct.
-My sense is that Pyspark may be useful if one absolutely has to use Spark within Python, but for many purposes where parallelism is not required, Scikit-Learn or Pandas would be better.
+ * The Pyspark Vagrantfile turned out to work perfectly, and it was a real education to construct.
+My sense is that Pyspark may be useful if one absolutely has to use Spark within Python, but for many purposes where parallelism is not required, Scikit-Learn or Pandas would be better tools.
+Pyspark is kind of clunky.
- * The Kivy Vagrantfile worked correctly until I realized that it would not be easy to display the output, since VirtualBox is hard to get working with X11/Quartz on OS X. Kivy, in addition, seems to require so many dependencies, and their relationships are so brittle, that I think it would be hard to develop for it regularly.
+ * The Kivy Vagrantfile worked correctly until I realized that it would not be easy to display the graphical output, since X11-forwarding is hard to get working with VirtualBox and X11/Quartz on OS X. Kivy, in addition, seems to require so many dependencies, and their relationships are so brittle, that I think it would be hard to develop for it regularly.
 Though, of course, if one uses it regularly, configuring the environment probably becomes second-nature.

 Most of the talks are now on line; a few very good ones were not recorded, though.
 Various topics that may be of interest to MediaMath's M/I and QA groups are listed here (I haven't included everything I liked, though).
 It was striking to me how many talks there were on data science this year.